Thai Cabbage Salad

 PIN Thai Cabbage Salad to make it later!

-If you’re looking for low-carb recipes that won’t make you feel deprived, I highly recommend this salad.
-If you like Thai flavors, I’m guessing this salad might become one of your year-round favorites, even if you have to remember to buy mint!
+If you like Thai flavors, I’m guessing this Thai Cabbage Salad might become one of your favorites, whether or not you decide to buy mint!

 What Ingredients do you need?